UNC-CEMALB/A-Novel-Approach-for-Measuring-Allostatic-Load-Highlights-Differences-in-Stress-Burdens-due-to-Race-/README.md

 # A Novel Approach for Measuring Allostatic Load Highlights Differences in Stress Burdens due to Race, Sex and Smoking Status

-Script that associates with "A Novel Approach for Measuring Allostatic Load Highlights Differences in Stress Burdens due to Race, Sex and Smoking Status", currently under review.
+Script that associates with "A Novel Approach for Measuring Allostatic Load Highlights Differences in Stress Burdens due to Race, Sex and Smoking Status", published in PLoS One in 2025 (PMID: 40455807). doi:https://doi.org/10.1371/journal.pone.0323788

 > The goal of this project was to compare physiological markers of stress using primary and secondary mediator biomarkers across various demographic groups (ie. sex, race, and smoking status).